Run a literature review

 - If you want classic papers, say so.
 Add "include foundational work since 2010" to the prompt.

 - Full text isn't always available.
 Where it is, the assistant can quote sections directly.
-Where it isn't, it'll fall back to the abstract — the bibliography stays accurate either way.
+Where it isn't, it'll fall back to the abstract, and the bibliography stays accurate either way.

 What it costs

-Roughly 6–10 requests per literature review (one search + a handful of paper lookups + a handful of citation traces).
+Roughly 6 to 10 requests per literature review (one search + a handful of paper lookups + a handful of citation traces).
 Well within a free day's allowance for a single review; comfortably within Pro for daily use.